Demonstration of quantum projective simulation on a single-photon-based quantum computer: Training procedure

 \begin{itemize} \item The \emph{PS} component corresponds to \eqref{loss_fn}, where we take $C(x) = 0.5 - \text{ReLU}(0.5-\text{ReLU}(x))$ as the clamping function and the KL divergence \cite{kullback_information_1951} of the two distributions $\{p_{kl}^{t+1}(\vec{\theta}_1), 1-p_{kl}^{t+1}(\vec{\theta}_1)\}$ and $\{C(p_{kl}^{t}+r^t), 1-C(p_{kl}^{t}+r^t)\}$ as the distance function. \item The \emph{Shannon} component relies on the Shannon entropy \cite{shannon_mathematical_1948} of the probability distribution $\{p_{color}, p_{shape} \}$, where $p_{o}$ is the probability of sampling an output mode corresponding to the observable $o$ (i.e. $p_{\emph{color}}$ is the probability of getting the photon in mode 0 or 1 at the end of the stage 1 ECM on Fig. \ref{fig:qps} (b)):

 Here we are denoting $p_{o}^t(\vec{\theta_1})$ as $p_{o}$.
 This component works as a curiosity mechanism that motivates the agent to learn about both observables.
-A hyperparameter is employed to regulate the magnitude of this component with respect to the others, we adjust it to a value of $10$. \item The \emph{Phase} component consists of the L$^1$ norm of the complex phases of the output state (at the end of the stage 1 ECM, Fig. \ref{fig:qps} (b)).
-Minimizing this component allows control over the relative phases of the learned output states in stage 1.
+A hyperparameter is employed to regulate the magnitude of this component with respect to the others, we adjust it to a value of $10$. \item The \emph{Phase} component consists of the L$^1$ norm of the complex phases of the output state (at the end of the stage 1 ECM, Fig. \ref{fig:qps} (b)):

+where $\Phi_m$ is the phase on mode $m$.
+Minimizing this component allows to avoid unrestricted phases between different modes in the last layer of this stage.
 This feature becomes essential in stage 2, where the agent must exploit interference between optical modes to solve the task efficiently. \end{itemize} The loss function of a set of agent-environment interactions is simply the sum of the respective $\mathcal{L}_1$ for each interaction.
 At this stage, the gradient is computed over batches of $10$ interactions using the simultaneous perturbation stochastic approximation (SPSA) algorithm \cite{spall_overview_1998}, and training is run for 400 episodes.

 In stage 2, we train only the last part of the circuit that was added on top of the stage 1 ECM.
 A different percept is sampled uniformly at each interaction, and the loss function considered corresponds to that in \eqref{loss_qps_1} with only the \emph{PS} component.
 If the chosen action is correct, the agent receives a positive reward of $+1$, otherwise a negative reward of $-0.5$.
+The asymmetric choice of rewards is justified by the asymmetric nature of this last stage, where sampling a percept for which the correct answer is “yes" is less likely than sampling a percept for which the correct answer is “no".
 The gradient is computed after each interaction using the Finite Difference Stochastic Approximation (FDSA) method, and a total of 1000 training steps are considered.
 FDSA is a slower but more precise method for computing the approximate gradient compared to SPSA.
 We observed better training performance for the agent with FDSA at this stage.
 This may be due to the fact that we are optimizing over a larger set of parameters compared to stage 1, where SPSA was sufficient.